Harry Houdini: The Master of Escape and Illusion

 Superman Entertainer’s Life had more aspects that the public needs to know.

-The USA Government recognized the superclass magician by a commemorative stamp (Scott # 3651) depicting Houdini.
-The stamp carries a hidden magical image showing him in chains ready to escape.
-This image can only be viewed by a special lens.
+The USA Government recognized the superstar magician with a commemorative stamp (Scott # 3651) depicting Houdini.
+The stamp carries a hidden magical image showing him in chains, ready to escape.
+You can see the image only with a special lens.

 He has starred in Silent Movies and also produced two.
 This venture did not pay well.
 Houdini flew the earliest airplanes and visited Australia in 1910 by a Voisin biplane.
 This was the first powered flight in Australia.